stuarttodd-dev/technical-test-back-end/README.md

 - Added Models
 - Used JsonResource to build API responses.
 - And... thats it!
+-
 - With more time, API auth using Sanctum.
 - I'd improve tests and test against custom exceptions.
+- Could add Model scopes to clean up the Action classes.
 - Could potentially add a repository class per model but it felt like overkill with the Action classes and ORM.